Pupil Premium

 | 1,2 and 4 |

 Extended school day for identified pupils | EEF (+4) EEF Toolkit on Extended School time.
-Well attended, well-structured session with staff that understand the needs of the children.
+Well, attended, well-structured session with staff that understand the needs of the children.
 Groups no bigger than 6.
 Impact is greater at 4-11 years and most evidence is based in Literacy and maths.

 | 1,2 and 4 |

-Small groups for NELI in Reception, To improve Oral Language skills and good social and emotional development | EEF (+4) On average oral language, approaches have high impact on pupil outcomes (+6 months EEF) | 1,2 and 4 |
+Small groups for NELI in Reception, to improve Oral Language skills and good social and emotional development | EEF (+4) On average oral language, approaches have high impact on pupil outcomes (+6 months EEF) | 1,2 and 4 |

 Parental Engagement- Workshops for parents in Early Reading and Maths | EEF (+4) Parental Engagement has a positive impact on pupils' learning.
-Encouraging parents to support pupils at home and to become involved of parents in children’s learning activities Parent workshops linked to supporting younger children in Phonics and reading Workshops linked to mathematical strategies taught in schools | 1,2 and 5 |
+Encouraging parents to support pupils at home and to become involved of parents in children’s learning activities

 Wider strategies (for example, related to attendance, behaviour, wellbeing)

-Budgeted cost: £ 50 575.00
+Budgeted cost: £ 48,175

 Activity | Evidence that supports this approach | Challenge number(s) addressed |

 Curriculum enhancements | All pupils who are PP will be offered the opportunity to attend trips, and experiences for free.
+The Tudor passport will be introduced to enhance cultural capital through enriching experiences across the year groups.

 | 1 and 3 |

-Developing pupils interests and talents | EEF(+3) Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
-Arts-based approaches may be used in other areas of the curriculum, such as the use of drama to develop engagement and oral language before a writing task. .
-Arts-based approaches may offer a route to engage pupils in learning, | 1 and 3 |
+Developing pupils’ interests and talents | EEF (+3) Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
+Arts-based approaches may be used in other areas of the curriculum, such as the use of drama to develop engagement and oral language before a writing task.
+Arts-based approaches may offer a route to engage pupils in learning.
+This includes creating projects alongside a local art gallery.
+Opportunities to perform to a wider audience Rocksteady to develop the musical talents of pupils alongside enthusiasm and interests | 1 and 3 |

-Clinical Psychology session for vulnerable children and families.
-Targeted children identified half termly and assessed for need | EEF (+4) Social and Emotional Learning – interventions which target social and emotional learning seek to improve pupil’s interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-The CLIPS service is for children and families and is delivered by a Clinical Psychologist. | 1 and 3 |
+Play therapy for targeted children | EEF (+4) Social and Emotional Learning – interventions which target social and emotional learning seek to improve pupil’s interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+Connect Ed therapy services to provide play therapy for children | 1 and 3 |

 Maintaining a rigorous and consistent approach to improve school attendance | Increasing attendance with attendance contracts and rewards.
-Early Help and ensuring there is rigour and consistency when dealing with attendance.
+Early Help and ensuring there are rigour and consistency when dealing with attendance.
 Ensuring that there is a whole school approach to improving attendance which includes all members of the school community.
 UCL evidence pupils who do not attend school when school is open (uncoordinated absences) see a small decline in their academic achievement.
 Each day of individual pupil absence results in around 0.3-0.4% of a standard deviation reduction in achievement.

 | 1 |

-Extend the school day for physical activities in Key stage 2 | Clubs to support fitness and health alongside combating child obesity.
+Extend the school day for physical activities in Key stage 1 and 2 | Clubs to support fitness and health alongside combating child obesity.
 EEF Extending the school day for physical activities (+1).
 This has important benefits for health and wellbeing.
 Nuffield Foundation- Clubs are an easy vehicle for enrichment.
 Taking part in activities after the formal day could play a role in closing the attainment gap between children from economically disadvantaged backgrounds and those with more family resources. | 3 and 5 |

 Forest school across KS1 And KS2 | Forest schools will support pupils in using and understanding materials outside of their own environment and their ability to use these creatively.
 This will support language acquisition as well as collaborative skills.
-EEF (+5) Collaboration supports pupils learning and working together and is a cost effective approach to raising standards.
+EEF (+5) Collaboration supports pupils learning and working together and is a cost-effective approach to raising standards.
 EE5 (+ 6) Oral language approaches have a high impact on pupil outcomes of 6 additional months' progress. | 1, 3 and 5 |

 Developing parental skills in English | Enabling parents to learn English and develop ICT skills in order to support their children’s learning.
-Evidence Bell foundation EEF cost effective with impact of + 3 months |
+Evidence Bell foundation EEF cost effective with impact of + 3 months Coffee morning for parents to encourage them to engage in school life. | 1,3 and 5 |

-Total budgeted cost: £ 172,710.00
+Total budgeted cost: £ 170,775

 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 4academic year.

 Challenge Number 1 - Attainment in phonics, reading, writing and maths